7Cedars/loyalty-program-contracts/README.md

 - Testing coverage is still low.
 Fuzz tests especially are still underdeveloped.
 - ERC-1155 and ERC-6551 combination ...
 WIP
 - Centralisation.
 Owner has core priviledges in a consumer program.
+- I use a simple self build onlyOwner() modifier, instead of OpenZeppelin's implemntation.
+Keep gas cost down.
+- Owner of a loyalty program is set at construction, cannot be changed later on.
+-